Deusvult6764/toon_letterz/README.md

 # ✉️ ToonLetterz

-**ToonLetterz** is the animated newsletter that recaps the top stories in crypto — with a twist of humor.
+**ToonLetterz** is the first animated news media brand that recaps the top stories in crypto — with a twist of humor.
 Each issue delivers the latest blockchain chaos in cartoon form and is 100% mintable as an NFT on Starknet.

 ---